0x21AD/HTB-Cyber-Apocalypse-2023-Writeups/Blockchain_Navigating_the_unkown/solve.md

 2. all you need to do for this challenge is to call function udpateSensors and give pass the value 10 to it then will set the update to true.

+Note: interacting with the contract will be through a web3 , a module in python , you will find it in solve.py